Did You Know?

 Two federal training programs assist in preparing doctoral students to contribute original scholarly research to the field of social policy.

 Students in the M.B.A. program pursue a rigorous course of study that integrates management and social policy courses as well as an onsite team consulting project to prepare graduates for management careers in public, private and nonprofit organizations pursuing social missions.

 M.P.P. students are prepared to work as policy analysts, researchers and advocates in government, public- and private-sector settings.
 Students may focus their studies on aging; health; behavioral health; children, youth and families; or poverty alleviation.

 Sustainable international development students pursue an interdisciplinary program that includes courses in public policy, development economics and environmental management.
 Students also work with development professionals in the areas of project planning, implementation and evaluation, as well as human rights and development, microfinance, conservation and development.

 The M.S. degree combines the planning, management and health policy expertise found at Heller in an international context, training young professionals to play increasingly responsible roles in the health and well-being of the world's poorest children and families by pursuing careers in health policy and planning, and policy implementation in government health ministries and planning agencies, development agencies and NGOs.

-The M.A. degree in Coexistence and Conflict is a unique theory - and practice-based program that provides students with the networks and skills to tackle local and global challenges in conflict areas.
+The M.A. degree in Conflict Resolution and Coexistence is a unique theory - and practice-based program that provides students with the networks and skills to tackle local and global challenges in conflict areas.
 Students graduate with skills in conflict analysis, resolution, and mediation; policy-making; evaluation; and sustainable development in conflict situations that are cutting-edge and highly valued in the workplace.